-Among so many aspects of Ramadan that are noteworthy, perhaps one particular aspect always poses a challenge, especially when you are young and trying to get accustomed to fasting: achieving spiritual concentration.
+Among the many aspects of Ramadan that are noteworthy, perhaps one particular aspect always poses a challenge, especially when you are young and trying to get accustomed to fasting: achieving spiritual concentration.

-In this article, there are some practical ways to achieve spiritual concentration during Ramadan, through being charitable with your time, energy, skills, talents, and perhaps also money if you have some to your name.
+In this article, there are some practical ways to achieve spiritual concentration during Ramadan through being charitable with your time, energy, skills, talents, and perhaps also money, if you have any.

 “That which is on earth We [Allah] have made but as a glittering show for the earth, in order that We may test them, as to which of them are best in conduct” (Al-Kahf 18:7).